yewstack/yew/website/docs/concepts/router.md

 to be safe.
 :::

-If you want to replace the current history instead of pushing a new history onto the stack, use `history.replace()` instead of `history.push()`.
+If you want to replace the current location instead of pushing a new location onto the stack, use `navigator.replace()` instead of `navigator.push()`.

-You may notice `history` has to move into the callback, so it can't be used again for other callbacks.
-Luckily `history` implements `Clone`, here's for example how to have multiple buttons to different routes:
+You may notice `navigator` has to move into the callback, so it can't be used again for other callbacks.
+Luckily `navigator` implements `Clone`, here's for example how to have multiple buttons to different routes:

 ```rust ,ignore